MSI Afterburner: How To Download And Use

 MSI Afterburner Screenshot Settings Reset Apply

-Following the most important section of the software, we have three more really important buttons: ”Settings”, ”Reset’‘ and ”Apply”.
+Following the most significant section of the software, we have three more genuinely crucial buttons: ”Settings”, ”Reset’‘ and ”Apply”.

 As expected, the first one will open an additional window for the software settings, the second will reset all settings to their default values, and the last one lets you save your current settings.